• Summary

 ___________

-AN ACT to amend the insurance law, in relation to the offering of reward
+AN ACT to amend the labor law, in relation to allowing employees to

 The People of the State of New York, represented in Senate and Assem-